-Even the most seasoned body builders can fall into the trap of wanting fast results.
-You work hard in the gym, day in, day out.
-You eat well, and try to include optimal levels of protein in your diet.
-Yet there is always someone else – often donning a too-tight T-shirt – who looks slightly better than you.
-They put in the same amount of work and generally use the same weight as you do, but somehow they look that bit sleeker, that bit more defined.
+Quick progress is probably one of the top priorities of any gym-goer.
+Even the most seasoned bodybuilders can fall into the trap of wanting fast results.
+You work hard in the gym, you eat well – and try to include optimal levels of protein in your diet – but no matter how hard you try, you always seem to be one step away from your goal.
+There is always someone else looking slightly better than you.
+They put in the same amount of work, use the same weights, and get a couple of sprint interval sessions in each week, but somehow they just look that bit sleeker, that bit leaner.

-It’s all to easy to fall into a negative spiral of thinking – to convince yourself that you are making no progress at all.
-Even after you tell yourself that muscle growth takes time, fat loss takes time and getting stronger takes time.
+Even after you tell yourself that muscle growth takes time, fat loss takes time and getting stronger takes time, it’s all too easy to fall into a negative spiral of thinking – to convince yourself that you are making no progress at all.

-Time: the one thing, it seems, standing in your way to achieving the body you want
+Time: the one thing – it can seem – standing in the way to achieving the body you want.

 It’s important to bear in mind that the role models you wish to emulate have probably been training for 5/10/15/20 years or more, and over that time have built impressive physiques.
 This is why it is so important to try and avoid comparing yourself to others, and just monitor your own progress.